How to Apply

-Applicants must apply through the National Residency Matching Program (NRMP), and all information should be submitted through Electronic Residency Application Service (ERAS).
-Please refer to the Lahey Hospital & Medical Center Residency and Fellowship pages for further application information.
+Applicants must apply through the National Residency Matching Program (NRMP), and all information should be submitted through the Electronic Residency Application Service (ERAS).
+Learn more about our diagnostic radiology residency and our radiology fellowships.

 Requirements to be considered for interview include:

-The cutoff for applications is November 1st, and we will begin sending out interview applications in the middle of October.
-We typically wait for the entire application to be submitted, including Medical School Performance Evaluations (MSPE’s, or Dean’s Letters), which traditionally are now being sent in the beginning of October.
+The deadline for applications is November 1.
+We typically wait for the entire application to be submitted, including Medical School Performance Evaluations, which are sent at the beginning of October.

 Questions about the interview process can be sent to:

 The sponsored program is specifically designated for applicants who have their own external funding and salary from a sponsoring country.
-Applicants who are accepted into this track in the Radiology Residency Program at Lahey Clinic will be treated as all other residents, with identical rotations, call schedule/frequency, and mutual expectations.
+Applicants who are accepted into this track of the radiology residency program will be treated like all other residents, with identical rotations, call schedule/frequency and mutual expectations.